sk5268/Gemini_Xtention/README.md

 ---

+## 💡 Motivation

+Manually copying the YouTube URL, opening Gemini, pasting the link, and asking it to summarize is repetitive and cumbersome.
+**Gemini_Xtention automates this entire process**—saving you time and effort with just a click or right-click!

+---

 ## 🌟 Features

 - 🎯 **One-click Summarization:** Click the extension icon or use the context menu on any YouTube link to start summarizing.